 12.50.010 Membership

-The Planning Commission shall consist of seven (7) members.
+The Planning Commission shall consist of five (5) members.
 A City official or a member of the City staff will be an ex-officio member and will serve as secretary, having no vote.
-The seven (7) voting members will be appointed by the Mayor from the duly qualified electors of Hyde Park City with the consent of the City Council.
+The five (5) voting members will be appointed by the Mayor from the duly qualified electors of Hyde Park City with the consent of the City Council.
 The Mayor with advice and consent of the City Council shall select a chairperson and other officers as deemed necessary.
-They will serve one (1) year terms and may be reselected with no term limits.
+The chairperson will serve one (1) year terms and may be reselected with no term limits.

 12.50.011 Terms Of Office

 The term of each voting member will generally be for five (5) years, with one term expiring at the end of each year.
-The term of each alternate member will generally be for four (4) years, with one term expiring every two (2) years.
-Both voting and alternate members of the Planning Commission shall serve until the expiration of the term for which they were appointed, if possible, and until a successor is appointed and qualified.
+Members of the Planning Commission shall serve until the expiration of the term for which they were appointed, if possible, and until a successor is appointed and qualified.
 Standing members may be reappointed.

 PASSED AND ORDERED PUBLISHED BY THE CITY COUNCIL OF HYDE PARK CITY, UTAH, this ___day of__ _________, 2020.